aws-games/cloud-game-development-toolkit/modules/jenkins/README.md

 ```

 !!! note
-    if you are accessing the load balancer directly (not through Route 53), you may receive a `Warning: Potential Security Risk Ahead` warning.
+    if you are accessing the load balancer directly, you may receive a `Warning: Potential Security Risk Ahead` warning.
 This is due to a mismatch in the certificates FQDN.
 To continue click `advanced` then click `Accept the Risk and Continue`.

 ## Configuring Jenkins